jsdotlua/react-lua/docs/migrating-from-legacy/upgrading-to-react-lua.md

 # Adding a React Lua Dependency

+!!! warning
+	This page is written for internal Roblox employees, and makes reference in its entirety to internal tools and workflows you likely do not have access to.
+If you'd like to rewrite this page with installation instructions relevant to Roblox developers, please see [this](https://github.com/jsdotlua/react-lua/issues/22) issue.

+---

 React Lua is available as a collection of packages hosted in the https://github.com/jsdotlua/react-lua repository.
 Internal Roblox projects use a package manager called [Rotriever](https://github.com/roblox/rotriever) to resolve and manage dependencies.

 !!! info